EivydasV/nest-storage-manager/README.md

       storage: StorageEnum.LOCAL, //storage type for now only local is supported
       options: {
         rootPath: process.cwd(), // root path of the storage this is optional and defaults to process.cwd().
 This is usefull when you don't want to upload files to the root of the project
-        path: 'uploads', // path to the storage directory. this will append to the rootPath.
+        bucket: 'uploads', // path to the storage directory. this will append to the rootPath.
 In this case the path will be `process.cwd()/uploads`

       },
     },